What is Rolling Budget?

 - It can create conflicts and a state of confusion and make employees lose focus on their work due to constant and abrupt changes.

-- The updating and maintenance of the rolling budget could be very hard and expensive also.
+- Updating and maintaining the rolling budget could also be very hard and expensive.
 It requires absolutely skilled manpower to assess actual performance with the budgeted performance.
 Moreover, it requires additional manpower to update such budgets on a regular basis.

 Conclusion